RelationRx/pyrelational/docs/source/notes/using_your_own_strategy.rst

 While PyRelationAL already implements multiple standard active learning strategies, it is not exhaustive.
-However, users can easily define their own strategies by subclassing :py:class:`pyrelational.strategies.generic_al_strategy.GenericActiveLearningStrategy` and overriding the methods necessary to compute the new strategy.
+However, users can easily define their own strategies by subclassing :py:class:`pyrelational.strategies.generic_al_strategy.Strategy` and overriding the methods necessary to compute the new strategy.
-Typically only the :py:meth:`pyrelational.strategies.generic_al_strategy.GenericActiveLearningStrategy.active_learning_step` need to be overriden.
+Typically only the :py:meth:`pyrelational.strategies.generic_al_strategy.Strategy.active_learning_step` need to be overriden.

 Let's look at some examples.